thinclab/thinc_simulator/README.md

 -----

 * This requires https://github.com/AutonomyLab/ardrone_autonomy
-* This was designed with https://github.com/dmillard/ardrone_thinc
+* This was designed with https://github.com/capparell/ardrone_thinc

 Usage
 -----

-To open gazebo with a grid with two drones on it, run
+To open gazebo with a grid with three drones on it, run

 ```bash
 $ roslaunch thinc_sim_gazebo grid_flight.launch